Frequently Asked Questions – Transcript on Demand

 Alternatively, StoryCloud creates a simple, all inclusive single line item based upon a per page rate, or agreed upon flat fee based on the number of hours.

-What type of attorneys can use Transcription on Demand?
+What type of attorneys can use Transcript on Demand?

-Both plaintiff and defense counsel can utilize the Transcription on Demand service.
-Any attorney that requires a transcript can use the service for depositions, mediations, expert witness testimony and the like.
+Both plaintiff and defense counsel can utilize the Transcript on Demand service.
+Any attorney that requires a transcript can use the service for depositions, hearings or arbitrations.

 A well-trained and qualified Digital Reporter, who is also a notary and authorized by the state, administers the oath to the witness.
 The Digital Reporter also operates the computer equipment, which is entirely supplied by StoryCloud and records the audio/video testimony.
 The Reporter also handles the exhibits and provides read back testimony when asked.